mzomparelli/zVirtualDesktop/README.md

 [![Donate](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Donate1.png?raw=true)](https://www.paypal.me/MichaelZomparelli/)

 __Change Log:__
+1.0.27
+--Added new hotkey actions
+--You can edit hotkeys now
+--Add hotkey shortcuts to the menu items
+--Sorry, I lost your settings again.
+I'm working on a new feature for making windows stick to a desktop and this is the reason.
+--I'll try to prevent this from happening again

 v1.0.26
 --You can now use the number keys above the letters in addtion to the numpad
 --You can also create any hotkey you'd like by overriding defaults
---Open a file with a hotkey - any file (Application, image, text, and even a URL..just include the http:// or https:// when tryping it)
+--Open a file with a hotkey - any file (Application, image, text, and even a URL..just include the http:// or https:// when typing it)
 --Use the "Disable Default" hotkey type to disable a Windows default hotkey (for me that is WIN+Left or Right)
 --Settings file has been redesigned.
 It's much better, but you have to redo your settings....sorry